airpick/studyNotes/Code/Web/cssNotes.md

 #### 13.1.8 Flex Basis `flex-basis`
 The `flex-basis` property specifies the initial size of the item before CSS makes adjustments with `flex-shrink` or `flex-grow`.

+The units used by the `flex-basis` property are the same as other size properties (px, em, %, etc.).
+The value `auto` sizes items based on the content.